allaboutevemirolive/file-utils/README.md

 Filters the input file with removing unnecessary `info` and problematic `symbols` that could hinder the creation of folders.

+Create `json` file for vscode users.
+It gives flexibility for those who don't want to open each folder manually when they want to test their code.

 It then creates a new file with the filtered data.

 Input :